KorzikAlex/web_technologies/README.md

 # web_technologies
-This repo contains files for the subject Э
+This repo contains files for the subject